Patrick Hastings: Retirement and death

 Laski's counsel later said that he hoped that Hastings would at least have said "Touché".
 Laski lost the case, unable to counter the questioning from Hastings which referred to his previous written works.
 However the stress of the case told on Hastings.

-In 1948, Hastings published his autobiography, simply titled The Autobiography of Sir Patrick Hastings, and the following year published Cases in Court, a book giving his views on 21 of his most noted cases.
+In 1948, Hastings published The Autobiography of Sir Patrick Hastings, and the following year published Cases in Court, a book giving his views on 21 of his most noted cases.
 The same year he published Famous and Infamous Cases, a book on noted trials through history, such as those at Nuremberg.
-In early 1948, he suffered a small stroke which forced him to retire permanently from work as a barrister.
+In early 1948, he suffered a small stroke which forced him to retire permanently.
 On 11 November 1949, he and his wife travelled to Kenya, where their son Nicky had moved to start a new life after the end of the Second World War.
 While there, he suffered a second stroke due to the air pressure, and he never fully recovered.
-Hastings spent the next two years of his life living in a flat in London, before dying on 26 February 1952 of cerebral thrombosis.
+Hastings spent the next two years living in a flat in London, before dying on 26 February 1952 of cerebral thrombosis.

 Personal life

 Hastings married Mary Grundy on 1 June 1906.
 The couple had two sons, David and Nicholas, and three daughters.
-David died in the Second World War fighting in the Pacific Theatre, and Nicholas became a farmer in Kenya.
+David died in the Second World War in the Pacific Theatre, and Nicholas became a farmer in Kenya.
 One daughter, Barbara, married Nicolas Bentley, a cartoonist.